-IC01 A domain of type display is always constrained in a problem frame.

-IC02 A biddable domain is never constrained in a problem frame.
+- 1. A domain of type display is always constrained in a problem frame. - 2.
+A biddable domain is never constrained in a problem frame.

-Furthermore, characterizing problem domain types in more detail leads to a refinement of problem frames, because we can now analyze problems and problem domains according to the following new criteria:
+Furthermore, characterizing problem domain types in more detail leads to a refinement of problem frames, because we can now analyze problems and problem domains according to the following criteria:

 - required and provided interfaces

-- synchronous and asynchronous communication
+- · synchronous and asynchronous communication

-- active and passive components
+- · active and passive components

+- · requirements constraints

+- control of shared phenomena